AnushkaSamarasinghe/HacktoberFest2021-html-For-SriLankan-tech-geekers/README.md

 # HacktoberFest2021-html

-Know a bit of python & need pr for hacktoberfest ? come join us in the journey
+Know a bit of html & need pr for hacktoberfest ? come join us in the journey

 Check File /CONTRIBUTING.md To See the guidelines